marcok/odoo_modules/hr_employee_time_clock/README.rst

 Employee time clock (iPad)
 ======================
-Employee time clock gives the employees the possibility to sign-In/sign-out on the entrance of your company where the time clock station app is mounted with a 2D barcode card.
+Employee time clock gives the employees the possibility to sign-In/sign-out on the entrance of your company where the iPad is mounted with a 2D barcode card.

 Sign in/out with 2d barcode
 -------------------